 Winter in Minnesota brings scenic, snowy landscapes and crisp, fresh air.
 It’s the perfect backdrop for cross-country skiing.
 This recreational activity is a peaceful way to explore the parks in winter while getting a great, low-impact workout.
-Three Rivers features 70 miles of groomed cross-country ski trails at various locations.
+Three Rivers features over 80 miles of groomed cross-country ski trails at various locations throughout the Twin Cities metro area, and certain parks offer rental equipment, including adapted equipment.
 Trails are available for skiers of all skill levels.
-A driver’s license or photo ID for deposit is required for equipment rental.

 A cross-country ski pass is required for skiers age 12 and older.
 Minnesota Ski Passes are not required in Three Rivers Parks.

-- A one-time credit of a daily ski pass can be applied to the cost of a season ski pass when purchased in person at staffed park facilities or by mail at Three Rivers Park District, 3000 Xenium Ln N, Plymouth, MN 55441.
+- A one-time credit of the price of a daily ski pass can be applied to the cost of a season ski pass when purchased by mail at Three Rivers Park District, 3000 Xenium Lane N., Plymouth, MN 55441.

 - If you purchase your pass online or over the phone, you will receive a confirmation receipt via email which will serve as your seven-day temporary pass.
 You can expect to receive your recreation pass card in the mail in about one week.

 - There is no limit to the number of additional annual passes that can be purchased in a household.

 - Annual passes may be purchased as gifts.

 Pass exchanges and upgrades can be handled in person at the parks or at the Administrative Center.

 Recreation pass cards can be replaced if lost or damaged for a fee of $5 plus tax.
 Call 763-559-6700 to request a replacement card.